 Preheat the oven to 350 degrees F and line a large baking sheet with parchment paper.
 Set aside.

-In a small pot, melt the coconut oil (and honey if it has solidified) on low heat until melted.
-Remove from the heat and stir in the honey and vanilla extract.
+In a medium sauce pan, melt the coconut oil, nut butter and honey on low heat until melted.
+Remove from the heat and stir in the vanilla extract.
 Set aside to cool.

-In a large bowl, combine the oats, shredded coconut, seeds and brown sugar.
+Add the shredded coconut, seeds, chocolate chips and brown sugar to the large bowl with the oats.
 Stir well to combine.
-Add the nut butter and drizzle the coconut oil mixture on top.
+Drizzle the coconut oil mixture on top.
 Stir well with a large spoon or spatula until there are no dry patches left.